Porgramming-Hero-web-course/batch-4-assignment-1-rion247/blog-1.md

 An intersection type is a type that represents a value that must satisfy all the types that are combined together.

 **Basic Syntax:**
-type Type1 & Type2 & Type3;
+type TypeName = Type1 & Type2 & Type3;
 where Type1, Type2, and Type3 are the types being combined, and the resulting type will include properties and methods from all of them.

 **Example:**